UnderminersTeam/UndertaleModTool/UndertaleModTool/ExperimentalScripts/README.md

 - There are additionally two scripts to import and export GML assembly data.
     * `ExportASM.csx`: Exports assembly data to an `Export_Assembly` folder in your game files folder.
     * `ImportASM.csx`: Imports assembly data from a folder into your game.
+- `ReloadDeltaruneJSON.csx`: This script adds a F12 hotkey for Deltarune, to reload the JSON language file located externally from the game, while it's running

 ## Credits